About Sassy Sister Stuff

 Hi there!
 Welcome to Sassy Sister Stuff!
 My name is Susan and I have lived in Southern Maryland my whole life.
 Now that I’m retired from a 30+ year career in education, I wanted an outlet to share my thoughts about life and continue to create meaningful connections with others.
 Thus, Sassy Sister Stuff was born!

-Upon research and reflection, I learned there are plenty of lifestyle blogging communities out there for younger ladies… but far fewer lifestyle blogs for ladies who are a little older.
-You know, the age group that does not want to be called seniors yet, but they are not youngsters either!
+When I began doing research for Sassy Sister Stuff, I learned there are lots of online support communities out there for younger ladies… but far fewer communities for ladies who are a little older.
+You know, the age group that does not want to be called seniors yet, but we are not youngsters either!
 Yep!
 That’s me!
-We have different lifestyles than younger ladies.
-We have our own unique set of issues to deal with everyday – but we also have EXPERIENCE!
-And, here is a place we can put our experience to good use to help others.
-I would genuinely appreciate feedback and sharing in the Sassy Sister Stuff community!
+We have different lifestyles, interests, and needs than younger ladies and new moms.
+We are continuously redefining our personal growth and wellness based on significant changes and transitions — both expected and unexpected — in life.
+Life can be challenging, but the more we know, the better we’ll figure it all out!

 Thank you so much for visiting and taking a look around.
 We are all navigating this thing called LIFE together so let’s support each other.